Tynda: Demographics

 Russians, Ukrainians, and Belarusians make up the majority of the town's population.
-Around 1,500 North Korean loggers worked in the region as of 2007, strictly prohibited from speaking with journalists and residing in isolated camps which are closed to all other people.
+In December 2011, Shane Smith of Vice News reported that North Korean loggers also worked in the region, strictly prohibited from speaking with journalists and residing in isolated camps which are closed to all other people.

 Economy and transportation

-Tynda is the crossing point for the Baikal-Amur Mainline and Amur Yakutsk Mainline railways.
+Tynda is the crossing point for the Baikal-Amur Mainline and Amur–Yakutsk Mainline railways.
 The town's station is one of the most important on both lines and possesses a large locomotive depot.

 Other than railway-related activities, the town's economy relies largely on the timber industry, with the Tyndales corporation based here.
 The M56 motorway to Yakutsk also passes through the town.

 The town is served by the Tynda Airport, located 15 km to the north.
 After being closed for a number of years, air services from Blagoveshchensk via Zeya resumed in 2007.